bodrick/awesome/TOPICS.md

 ## chat

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings
 *   [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) - 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
 *   [causefx/Organizr](https://github.com/causefx/Organizr) - HTPC/Homelab Services Organizer - Written in PHP

 ## embeddings

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## generative

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## gpt4all

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## models

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## private

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## privategpt

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## second-brain

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings
 *   [ChristianLempa/cheat-sheets](https://github.com/ChristianLempa/cheat-sheets) - This is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.

 ## vectorstore

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings

 ## chatbot-framework